 Do I need an appointment?

 Due to COVID-19, we require drop-off appointments to be made Monday-Wednesday,10 am - 5 pm.
 To keep our volunteers safe, we have a certified employee do an intake process scheduled for 20 minutes, though it often does not take the entire time.
 After your intake appointment, volunteers will be processing your taxes, and we will give you a call when your taxes have been reviewed and approved.
 Once you get a call that your taxes are ready, you can come into the office to sign and approve your taxes' submission to the IRS and take the paper copy of your taxes home with you.
 Pick-up times will be Monday-Thursday, 12 pm - 4 pm.

 You can walk into our site, but we cannot guarantee an intake volunteer will be available.
 If, for some reason, you are not able to make it to your appointment, please call at least 24 hours in advance and reschedule.
 No-show appointments will not be rescheduled.

 Do I qualify for free tax preparation through VITA?

-If you made $57,000 or less in the prior year you may qualify.
-Upon calling for an appointment additional information will be needed to determine if you are eligible.
+You may qualify if you made $59,000 or less in the prior year.
+Upon calling for an appointment, additional information will be needed to determine if you are eligible.

 Do I need to file?